aecsocket/wordbase/README.md

 ### ⚙️ `wordbase-desktop`

-This is a GTK/Adwaita app which runs on the desktop, and runs `wordbase-engine` plus exposes ways for clients to talk to the engine via a WebSocket server and DBus.
+GTK/Adwaita app which runs on the desktop, and runs `wordbase-engine` plus exposes ways for clients to talk to the engine via a WebSocket server and DBus.
 This app targets the Linux GNOME desktop as the first-class target, and aims to follow modern Linux desktop app standards, including using Wayland and being compatible with Flatpak sandboxing.
 However, it also aims to be as cross-platform as possible (though not necessarily as native as possible on other platforms).
 This implements the logic for:
 - running and persisting an engine instance
 - rendering dictionary contents, and allowing users to search all dictionaries
 - showing a user-friendly GUI to manage the engine